Lucas Hall Management – Conditions of Use and Hire

 - using the security chain on the door to prevent intruders entering when children are in the Hall.

-- leaving the Hall premises clean and tidy with all rubbish removed and all crockery and cutlery washed and put away.
+- leaving the Hall premises clean and tidy with the floor swept, all rubbish bags from toilets, kitchen and Hall removed to the bins outside, all crockery and cutlery washed and put away and all kitchen surfaces cleaned.

 The Licence for the Hall requires that any public entertainment finishes by 23.00 hours.
 For certain performances, 21 days’ notice must be given to the Licensing Authority, the Chief Fire Officer and the Chief Officer of Police.